RESOLVING CONFLICTS AND DEVELOPING HEALTHY RELATIONSHIPS

 You are encouraged to commit to a conflict resolution covenant as a healthy part of belonging to a church or other organization.
-A possible covenant could include the following commitments.
+Our covenant includes the following commitments.

 - I accept the fact that people are different and will have differences with one another.

 - I accept the fact that conflict will be an experience of life and that conflict can be healthy and useful.